Huy0110/Key-information-extraction/README.md

 # Dataset

-### Formated dataset is similar to https://drive.google.com/drive/folders/1_r2rgPKBqqFmEFoNvz2lQGfIIfRALJ_W
+- The original datase has 3 forders: Train, Val, Test as in this repo
-### The original datase has 3 forders: Train, Val, Test as in this repo
+- The formated dataset is similar to https://drive.google.com/drive/folders/1_r2rgPKBqqFmEFoNvz2lQGfIIfRALJ_W

 # Run
 ## Converted original dataset to the formated dataset